Unified Messaging or: Why We Rebuilt Our Entire Product

 - It's platform independent.
 Everybody with a mobile phone already has SMS.

 - It's almost free of charge.
-I remember the days when texting was expensive.
-But nowadays, most mobile phone subscriptions offer unlimited text.
+I remember the days when texting was expensive, but nowadays, most mobile phone subscriptions offer unlimited texting.

 Check out the full SMS Channel tutorial here .